Chapter 24 Altmetrics from traditional and social media

 In recent years, more emphasis has been placed on the way that scientists communicate their work.
 Many institutions now consider the degree to which scientists communicate their work as one of several key performance areas on which they are judged.
 Because administrators are always looking for simple solutions to evaluate the work of many different types of academics, commercial solutions to measuring the degree of communication for each publication have sprung up.
 The most ubiquitous of these in biological sciences are ‘altmetrics’ (Priem, Groth & Taraborelli, 2012): alternative metrics that aim to measure activity on the internet through social media (e.g. Twitter, Facebook), online reference managers (e.g. Mendeley, Zotero), blogs and news outlets.
 Because of the immediacy of these activities, altmetrics tend to accumulate much faster than traditional citations, giving a near immediate impression of the interest generated in an article.

-A prominent company producing altmetrics for many biological journals is Altmetric (www.altmetric.com).
-The whirls they produce, known as ‘Altmetric badges’ are coloured to show the proportions of different media that have been scrapped from the web (Figure 24.1).
-Although Altmetric are widely used, the calculation of their impact score is not transparent.
-For example, in March 2021 they changed the weighting of their impact score so that Tweets (which were weighted at 86.9% of the score), lost 75% of their effect (Anderson, 2021).
+A prominent company producing altmetrics for many biological journals is Altmetric (www.altmetric.com), owned by Holtzbrinck.
+The whirls they produce, known as ‘Altmetric badges’ are coloured to show the proportions of different media that have been scraped from the web (Figure 24.1).
+Although Altmetrics are widely used, the calculation of their impact score is not transparent.
+For example, in March 2021 they changed the weighting of their impact score so that Tweets (which were weighted at 86.9% of the score) lost 75% of their effect (Anderson, 2021).
 They did this without an announcement or the knowledge of their staff.
 Verifying the calculation of scores doesn’t always add up, and I’ve noticed that even their web crawling news coverage can be hit and miss.

-A better option would be an open source tool to track altmetrics data transparently.
+A better option would be an open source tool to track altmetrics data transparently (Kramer & Bosman, 2016).
 Such tools have been developed (e.g Paperbuzz: paperbuzz.org and ImpactStory: profiles.impactstory.org), but at the time of writing these initiatives are unfunded and adrift.

 You can track your own altmetric profile on ImpactStory (profiles.impactstory.org) - use your ORCID number to see the altmetric impact of your articles.
 You’ll need to have your account visible and your profile information will get pulled through automatically to ImpactStory, although you can login and customise your profile (Figure 24.2).